Signs of Growth in Your Teen

 The sky was deep blue, no humidity, and the temperature was 60 degrees.
 I decided to take advantage of this beautiful day in Houston.
 Days like these are rare in Houston and I wasn’t going to miss it.
 The red buds were out and some of the trees were covered with that yummy-rich-yellow-green color that only comes from new foliage.
 I noticed that half the trees were completely bare and dead – at first glance.

 On closer look, I noticed at the end of each branch of these “dead” trees was a very small green bud and then in some random place, I could see a small green leaf.
 These trees were not dead.
 They just needed more time to catch up with the full-blossomed trees.

 So what does this have to do with my teen or me?

-I think what’s hard for moms are that we can compare our daughters to other teens who seem to have it all together.
-We end up feeling bad about our daughters, our parenting and ourselves.
+I think what’s hard for moms is that we can compare our daughters to other teens who seem to have it all together.
+We end up feeling bad about our daughters, our parenting, and ourselves.
 We worry.
 We stress.
 We feel pressure.
-We end up disappointed, frustrated and often angry.
+We end up disappointed, frustrated, and often angry.
 We see the “dead” tree (the areas of your teen’s life that are not growing) and we miss the signs of new growth.

 It’s easy to do.
 Growth is slow and is not flashy.
 It often shows up in unremarkable ways.
 That’s why we have to intentionally look for it.